-The average fair value of stock options granted is \$0.03 (\$0 on September 30, 2022) and was estimated using the Black & Scholes model and based on the following average assumptions:
+The weighted average fair value of stock options granted is \$0.03 (\$0.02 for the period ended December 31, 2022) and was estimated using the Black & Scholes model and based on the following weighted average assumptions:

-2023
+2023 2022

-Share price at the date of issuing \$0.05
+Share price at the date of issuing \$0.05 \$0.05

-Dividend yield 0%
+Expected dividend yield 0 % 0 %

-Weighted volatility 66%
+Expected weighted volatility 70 % 60 %

-Interest average rate 4.51%
+Expected interest average rate 3.83 % 3.40 %

-Average life 5 years
+Expected average life 5 years 5 years

-Exercise price at the date of grant \$0.07
+Average exercise price at the date of grant \$0.05 \$0.07

-The underlying volatility was determined by reference to historical date of the Company's share over the average life of the options.
+The underlying expected volatility was determined by reference to historical date of the Company's share over the expected average life of the options.
 No special features inherent to the options granted were incorporated into measurement of fair value.